A Unifying Model of Genome Evolution Under Parsimony

 A \emph{(bidirected) sequence graph} $G = (V_G, E_G)$ is a graph in which a set $V_G$ of vertices are connected by a set $E_G$ of bidirected edges (\cite{Edmonds:2003jq}), termed \emph{adjacencies}.
 A vertex represents a subsequence of DNA termed a \emph{segment}.
 A vertex $x$ is oriented, having a \emph{tail side} and a \emph{head side}, respectively denoted $x_{head}$ and $x_{tail}$.
 These categories $\{ head, tail \}$ are called \emph{orientations}.
 An adjacency, which represents the covalent bond between adjacent nucleotides of DNA, is a pair set of sides.
 We refer to the two sides contained in an adjacency as its \emph{endpoints}.
 Adjacencies are bidirected, in that each endpoint is not just a vertex, but a vertex with an independent orientation (either head or tail).
 For convenience, we say a side is \emph{attached} if it is contained in an adjacency, else it is \emph{unattached}.
 By extension, we say a vertex is \emph{attached} if either of its sides are attached, else it is \emph{unattached}.

-Associated with a sequence graph is an \emph{labeling}, \emph{i.e.} a function $l : V_G \rightarrow \Sigma^* \mbox{ }\cup \mbox{ } \{ \emptyset \}$ where $\Sigma = \{ A/T, C/G, G/C, T/A \}$ is the alphabet of \emph{bases}, which are oriented, paired nucleotides of DNA, and $\Sigma^*$ is the set of all possible \emph{labels} consisting of finite sequences of bases in $\Sigma$.
+Associated with a sequence graph is a \emph{labeling}, \emph{i.e.} a function $l : V_G \rightarrow \Sigma^* \mbox{ }\cup \mbox{ } \{ \emptyset \}$ where $\Sigma = \{ A/T, C/G, G/C, T/A \}$ is the alphabet of \emph{bases}, which are oriented, paired nucleotides of DNA, and $\Sigma^*$ is the set of all possible \emph{labels} consisting of finite sequences of bases in $\Sigma$.
 Bases and labels are directed.
 For $\rho/\tau \in \Sigma$, $\rho$ is the \emph{forward complement} and $\tau$ is the \emph{reverse complement}.
 If a vertex is traversed from its tail to its head side, its label is read as the sequence of its forward complements.
 Conversely, if traversed from head to tail, the label is read as the reverse sequence of the reverse complements.